DepartmentThe Ferraro Institute

-Martha Eddy, RSMT, CMA, DEP, EdD, and Licensed TBMC, is MMC’s first Ferraro Fellow on Social Justice and Movement and Visiting Artist-in-Residence in the Dance Department
+Martha Eddy, RSMT, CMA, DEP, EdD, and Licensed TBMC, is MMC’s first Ferraro Fellow on Social Justice and Movement.

 Dr. Eddy is an international advocate of somatic movement education and therapy, as well as somatic movement dance education.
 She is the author of Mindful Movement: The Evolution of the Somatic Arts and Conscious Actionand a lecturer on embodied cognition, eco-somatics, the interaction of neuro-motor and socio-emotional development, and the role of the body and movement in peace education and violence prevention.
 She co-founded the Moving On Center in 1994 with Carol Swann in order to bridge somatic awareness with social change.
 She is also Advisory Council member and co-chair of the Health Committee of the Micah Institute, a NYC-based interfaith advocacy and education organization focused on justice for all.